Richard-Gemmell/teensy4_i2c/README.md

 * Comprehensive error handling
 * Can tune the Teensy's electrical configuration for you application
 * A single slave can handle multiple I2C addresses

+## Version 2
+Version 2 is currently a work in progress.
+It's available on the `dev` branch.
+You're welcome to use it but expect it to change without notice.

+The goal of version 2 is to make the driver more reliable and to support a few more features.
+See below for a full list of v2 changes.

+Please let me know ASAP if your project works Ok with v1 but breaks if you update to v2.
+This definitely shouldn't happen!

 ## Installation
 * [Arduino Instructions](documentation/installation/arduino_installation.md)